DesperatePeter/MagicLib-combatgui-example/README.md

-        5f, // padding in pixels, i.e. distance between two buttons 0.4f, // relative screen x position where hover tooltips (when a user hovers over a button) will be displayed 0.2f, // relative screen y position for tooltips 25f, // space in pixels to allocate in pixels.
+        5f, // padding in pixels, i.e. distance between two buttons 0.4f, // relative screen x position where hover tooltips (when a user hovers over a button) will be displayed 0.2f, // relative screen y position for tooltips 25f, // space in pixels to allocate for a line of text.
 Should be ~1.5-2 times font size.
 Setting it to 0 would display the title at the same position as the first button row
        "graphics/fonts/insignia15LTaa.fnt", // font to use.
 Have a look at graphics/fonts in Starsector directory for options 0.4f, // relative screen x position where messages will be displayed 0.4f // relative screen y position for messages